Chandler4353/odin-recipes/README.md

-A recipe website to help demonstrate my what I have learned about HTML.
+A recipe website to help demonstrate what I have learned about HTML.